jconorgrogan/Informational-Constructivism/README.md

 # Informational Constructivism

+Is there anything we can prove universally about the universe?
+Things that must be true about all possible systems?

 When thinking about **anything** (reality, a system, a state), there are fundamentally three ways it could ever be with respect to differences or distinctions:

 **A) Absolutely No Difference (S₀)**